hopsoft/hustle/README.md

 ## Overview

-Ever wish Ruby was better at CPU bound concurrency?
+Ever wish MRI was better at CPU bound concurrency?

 Hustle makes it easy by allowing you offload CPU intense blocks to separate processes.